United Flexible Date Award Search: Old Calendar View

 Step 3: Adjust Your Search

-united adjust search
+changing cities united search

 Step 4: Filter to Find Your Flights

 Here's where you can really hone in on finding award availability with United and partner airlines.
-We always recommend searching for the long-haul nonstop segment first.
-And United's filters on the old calendar allow you do this with ease.

-united search old calendar
+united search old calendar click 30-day

-You'll then see a full month of dates at once and you can toggle between months by clicking on the arrows at the top of the calendar.
-You can also choose which class of service to display rates on the calendar, and can filter to show only nonstop flights.
-These capabilities make United's old calendar search one of the best search tools to find award availability, period.
+You'll then see a full month of dates, allowing you to toggle between months by clicking on the arrows at the top of the calendar.
+You can also choose which class of service to display rates on the calendar.
+Choose “Business/First” from the dropdown at the top of the calendar if you're looking for business class seats.

 Step 5: Verify Availability, Transfer Points, and Book